Romance Proofreader

 You don’t want readers swooning for the wrong reasons

-Don’t let lingering errors blemish your precious characters and story—or your reputation as a writer.
+Don’t let lingering errors blemish your characters and story—or your reputation as a writer.
 Professional authors use professional proofreaders because they understand their value.
-Don’t give readers an excuse to put down your book.
+Don’t give readers a reason to put your book down.
 Instead, give them confidence in your abilities, increase your chances of receiving good reviews, and make readers more likely to anticipate your next novel.

 Not everyone is a proofreader

 After doing all the hard work creating your novel, you may think your own proofreading is good enough.
-You may even have asked a few friends or relatives, librarians, teachers, or other authors to check your manuscript for mistakes—great!
+You may have even asked a few friends or relatives, librarians, teachers, or other authors to check your manuscript for mistakes—great!
 But this doesn’t take the place of professional proofreading.
-I guarantee there are still some (probably plenty) lingering issues.

 Trained proofreaders check each syllable, space, and punctuation mark while also assessing word use and grammar.
 With my skills and experience as both a proofreader and a published romance novelist, I know what to keep a sharp eye out for.
 View my qualifications here.